 Example Build – Furious About Mediocre Strength

-MMoM Shadar-Kai is fantastic as described in the Barbarian Handbook.
+Monsters of the Multiverse Shadar-Kai is fantastic as described in our Barbarian Races Breakdown.
 It’s also an elf.

 Pick Entertainer.
 Trade in Performance for Stealth and the Disguise Kit proficiency for Thieves tools.
 Congratulations, you’re a roadie.